msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_XML_File/README.md

 ***

-# 1. Importing packages and Reading Data
+# 1. Importing packages

 ***

 For a XML file, you need to import "requests" which makes it easy to extract information from a URL.
 Since the format is in XML, you import "xml.tree" which helps to read through the data structure.
-This filetype uses a parser which helps to organize the data into a pandas dataframe.

 ***

+# 2. Reading Data

+***

+This filetype uses a parser which helps to organize the data into a pandas dataframe because it is easier to specify where each parent and child should belong.

+***

-# 2. Gathering Basic Info
+# 3. Gathering Basic Info

 ***